Lili Iskandar: Guingamp

 On 2 October 2025, Iskandar joined Seconde Ligue side Guingamp.
 She made her debut two days later, on 4 October, starting in a 3–0 defeat to Toulouse.
+She played 20 games in all competitions throughout the 2025–26 season, scoring twice in the process.

 International career

 Youth

 Iskandar's first international goal came on her debut for the Lebanon under-19 national team, on 24 October 2018, in a 2019 AFC U-19 Championship qualification match against Hong Kong U19.
 She played four games during the qualifiers, scoring once.
 Iskandar was the top goalscorer of the 2019 WAFF U-18 Championship, which she won, scoring seven goals in five matches.

 In December 2020, Iskandar played two friendly games against Egypt U19, a 3–1 defeat and a 3–2 win, scoring in both games.
 With her two goals against Egypt, Iskandar became the first player to reach 10 goals for the under-18 and under-19 teams.